beehive-lab/TornadoVM/assembly/src/docs/5_BENCHAMARKS.md

 ### How to run

-Go to the directory PATH/tornado/assembly/src/bin`
+Go to the directory <tornado path>/tornado/assembly/src/bin`

 Then, the run options can be found with the following command: